If you need to export data from Coda, you have a few different options:

 Export pages as PDFs from the same dropdown menu.
 More instructions here.

-Go to Account Settings and choose Export My Data.
+Go to Account Settings and scroll down to the Advanced Settings section.
+De-collapse this list and click on Export My Data.
 This will generate multiple .txt & .csv files for all of your owned docs.

 You can choose "Download as CSV" to export your tables and cards as shown in the GIF below:

 A Few Things to Note --